Table of Contents

-Ibanez and Schecter are both well-known in the metal world as they make guitars that are widely used for heavy musical styles.
+Ibanez and Schecter are both well-known in the metal world.
+They make guitars that are widely used for heavy musical styles.
 However, Ibanez has thinner necks and flatter fingerboards.
 Schecter, on the other hand, has a chunkier neck profile and a fuller body.

 History of Ibanez and Schecter Guitars

-Guitars made by Ibanez and Schecter have a long tradition of being high-quality instruments.
+Guitars made by both companies have a long tradition of being high-quality instruments.
+They take pride in their work and strive to provide quality.
+But has it always been this way?
 Here’s a quick history of the two guitar brands.

-Ibanez guitars have a long history, notably dating back to the late 19th century with a Spanish luthier named Salvador Ibáez.
-In 1929, as the instrument gained popularity in Japan, manufacturer Hoshino started importing Ibáez classical guitars.
+Ibanez guitars have a long history!
+Notably dating back to the late 19th century with a Spanish luthier named Salvador Ibáez.
+In 1929, the guitar began to gain popularity in Japan.
+Manufacturer Hoshino started importing Ibáez classical guitars.

 Hoshino was a pioneer in the mass production of seven and eight-string guitars.
-The company was also one of the first Japanese guitar manufacturers to establish a major presence in the imported instrument scene in the US and Europe.
+He was one of the first Japanese guitar manufacturers to establish a major presence in the import market.
+Especially in the US and Europe.

 Ibanez started producing high-quality replicas of American guitars in the 1960s and 1970s.
-Some of its replicas, like the Ibanez Destroyer initially modeled on the Gibson Explorer, later became legendary guitars in their own right.
+Some of its replicas, like the Ibanez Destroyer, were initially modeled on the Gibson Explorer.
+But later became legendary guitars in their own right.

-In 1979, Schecter released his first fully built guitar, basing most of its design on the iconic Fender brand.
-Only about twenty merchants nationwide offered the initial models of Schecter guitars, which were regarded as high-end and pricey.
+In 1979, Schecter released his first fully built guitar.
+It bases most of its design on the iconic Fender brand.
+Only about twenty merchants nationwide offered the initial models of Schecter guitars.
+This is because they were regarded as high-end and pricey.

 Schecter has maintained its reputation as being one of the world’s top manufacturers of guitars.
-Today, the business provides a wide range of guitars, acoustics, basses, amplifiers, and effects units to customers across the world.
+Today, the business provides a wide range of guitars!
+Even acoustics, basses, amplifiers, and effects units to customers across the world.

 Check out our PRS vs Schecter comparison here!

 What distinguishes Ibanez and Schecter guitars from one another?
-This section contrasts the two brands in terms of sound quality, build, design, playability, and musical genre.
+This section contrasts the two brands.
+We look at the sound quality, construction, design, playability, and musical genre.

-When selecting the tone that you want, it’s the pickups that typically make the most difference.
+When selecting the tone that you want, it’s the pickups that usually make the most difference.
 Both Ibanez and Schecter produce guitars that have active and passive pickups.

 Their San Andreas pickup that gives a midrange boost to the tone is high quality.
 Aside from this, some of Schecter’s guitars such as the Hellraiser model use EMG pickups.

-On the other hand, Ibanez frequently uses Fishman Fluence pickups in addition to active EMG sets.
-Fishman Fluence pickups provide a slightly more raw sound than EMG models, which typically have a stronger output and softer tone.
+Ibanez frequently uses Fishman Fluence pickups in addition to active EMG sets.
+Fishman Fluence pickups provide a slightly more raw sound than EMG models.
+They typically have a stronger output and a softer tone.

 In some other Ibanez guitars, you will also find Dimarzio pickups.
 These can also be very aggressive, yet smooth and so if you are a Steve Vai fan, you will know what I mean!

-It should also be mentioned that the Fishman Fluence pickups have become so popular that you will also find them in some of Schecters guitars as well.
+It should also be mentioned that the Fishman Fluence pickups have become popular!
+You will also find them in some of the Schecter guitars as well.

 Check out our Ibanez vs Jackson comparison here!

-Ibanez also takes great care in their frets by treating the ends by rounding them.
+Ibanez also takes great care of their frets by treating the ends by rounding them.
 This prevents the frets from being sharp or interfering when playing on the neck.

 With this, Ibanez guitars typically feature flatter, slimmer necks than Schecters.
 On several of their models, Schecter uses a thin-C neck, which are easy to play and quite comfortable.
 But the Ibanez necks are thinner yet and are great for lead playing!